Samuel-Jonas/client-display-mqtt-esp/README.md

 _Follow these steps to use the project and check the feature._

-1. Connect the first ESP32 into some USB port on your machine.
+1.Connect the first ESP32 into some USB port on your machine.
 You need a USB cable.

-2. Search the port name related to your device.
+2.Search the port name related to your device.
 On Arch Linux I use this:
 <br>
 <br>
 <img  src="images/first_USB_port.png" width="680" height="456">
 <br>
 <br>

-3. Open **trimblecode-workspace.code-workspace** file with VS Code.
+3.Open **trimblecode-workspace.code-workspace** file with VS Code.
 <br>
 <br>
 <img  src="images/open_workspace.png" width="680" height="456">
 <br>
 <br>

-4. Open the broker-mqtt-esp project and replace the value afer '=' of monitor_port and upload_port with related to step 2 in the file **platformio.ini**.
+4.Open the broker-mqtt-esp project and replace the value afer '=' of monitor_port and upload_port with related to step 2 in the file **platformio.ini**.
 <br>
 <br>
 <img  src="images/change_platform_ini.png" width="880" height="456">
 <br>
 <br>

-5. Make sure that Switch PlatformIO Project Environment is set to broker-mqtt-esp
+5.Make sure that Switch PlatformIO Project Environment is set to broker-mqtt-esp
 <br>
 <br>
 <img  src="images/broker_workspace.png" width="880" height="456">
 <br>
 <br>

-6. Configure the Wifi name and password in broker-mqtt-esp/src/main.cpp
+6.Configure the Wifi name and password in broker-mqtt-esp/src/main.cpp
 <br>
 <br>
 <img  src="images/wifi.png" width="880" height="456">
 <br>
 <br>

-7. Build the project.
+7.Build the project.
 <br>
 <br>
 <img  src="images/build.png" width="880" height="456">
 <br>
 <br>

-8. Check if the build finish successfully.
+8.Check if the build finish successfully.
 <br>
 <br>
 <img  src="images/sucess_build.png" width="880" height="456">
 <br>
 <br>

-9. Now flash the firmware into the ESP32.
+9.Now flash the firmware into the ESP32.
 Check in the terminal window if was uploaded successfully.
 <br>
 <br>
 <img  src="images/flash.png" width="880" height="456">
 <br>
 <br>

-10. See the serial monitor to get the IP address from broker.
+10.See the serial monitor to get the IP address from broker.
 <br>
 <br>
 <img  src="images/monitor.png" width="880" height="456">